 Over the years, EDC packs have become popular among travelers.
 These compact creations help carry essential items, from first-aid kits to water bottles, clothes, and other travel gear.

 But choosing the best EDC packs for either travel or work can be daunting, especially when you need help deciding what to look for.
-This guide provides options for the best everyday carry backpacks in the market and their pros and cons.
+And, there are hundreds of packs on the market, so where do you even begin?!

 Let’s dive in.